intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 IOM Helm-Charts
 ===============

-IOM Helm-charts is a package containing the description of all Kubernetes-objects required to run IOM in Kubernetes.
+IOM Helm-charts is a package containing the description of all Kubernetes objects required to run IOM in Kubernetes.
 IOM Helm-charts are provided by Intershop at https://intershop.github.io/helm-charts.
-To use IOM Helm-charts, you have to execute the following commands:
+To use IOM Helm-charts, execute the following commands:

 .. code-block:: shell